CHRISHA1122/milestone-project-2/README.md

 ### Future Updates

 * Add touch controls for mobile use
-* Would like to add a Highscore page to showcase scores from different players.
+* Add a Highscore page to showcase scores from different players.
-* Would like to add more levels with increased difficulty.
+* Add more levels with increased difficulty.

 ## Installation